johnsengendo/HSTGNN/README.md

 - `ndt_experiment.py` is a thin entrypoint.
 The main experiment logic lives in `ndt_project/pipeline.py`.
 - The experiment uses a fixed seed by default for reproducibility.
 - If CUDA is available, PyTorch will use it automatically; otherwise the run falls back to CPU.
-- The single experiment is the best starting point for reproducing the presentation-ready figures.